ChrisMcKee1/msgraph-python/README.md

 - Python 3.6 or higher
 - An Azure Tenant
-- An Azure App Registration
+- The ability to create an Azure App Registration

 ## Setup